bluetree-service/event/doc/event_log.md

 To do that you can use `log_events` config given into `__constructor` or special method `enableEventLog`.
 That allow lo log events, by default log all events.

+Event is using by default `bluetree-service/simple-log` library in the newest available version.
+But you can implement some other libraries, which must be consistent with `\SimpleLog\LogInterface`.

 ## Log all events
 Basic and simplest method is to log all events listeners.
 To do that you can use `log_all_events` config given into `__constructor` or special method `logAllEvents`.